winslowb/live_assistant/README.md

 - Streams rolling analysis on the right: actions, questions, decisions, and topics.
 - Adds markers and free‑form notes during recording.
 - Supports an “Interview” mode to capture a question, then auto‑answer with an LLM.
+- Offers an interactive chatbot so you can query the meeting in real time.
+- Lets you mount extra context files or URLs on the fly while the session runs.
 - Writes Markdown notes and an optional executive summary at the end of the session.
 - Can take external pdfs, markdown or other text files for ai context